 We work hard to help new students transition.
-We match new families with current ambassador families and invite new families to summer welcome events.
 The first six weeks of every school year focuses on community building in the classroom.
 Remember, with mixed-age classrooms, half of the class is brand new to the classroom too.
 Most new students will feel at home within a few weeks.

 What are the school day hours?

 Many families choose to carpool.
-Our families come from all over the Twin Cities (about 35% Minneapolis/65% St. Paul), so families are creative about transportation.
+Our families come from all over the Twin Cities (about 30% Minneapolis/60% St. Paul/ 10% other), so families are creative about transportation.
 At the beginning of August, the school sends out a list of families sorted by neighborhood so you can make your arrangements.

 We believe that a moderate amount of work at home helps students develop good study habits, which is an essential factor in academic success.
 Homework provides a bridge between home and school.
 It allows parents a chance to know what skills their child is working on and to become more involved and actively supportive of their child’s academic development.